-1. TELLING THE STORIES OF OUR LIVES 13 The We-Hope cantastoria In our WE-Hope project, we are bringing new life to the cantastoria, by combining human and digital performance.
+THE WE-HOPE CANTASTORIA In our WE-Hope project, we are bringing new life to the cantastoria, by combining human and digital performance.
 We believe that art is a powerful and positive force for telling stories and for connecting audiences to stories.
 We chose the artform of cantastoria to highlight the testimonies of refugees fleeing from their own countries and seeking safety in our countries.
 We have been lucky to work with an artist called Zach Walker and a composer and conductor called Juliet Russell.
 Juliet: 'I composed a musical journey so that listeners could walk in the refugees' shoes'.
 Zach: 'I hope my art brings a human face to refugees, so that when we look into their eyes, we recognise them as humans and not some kind of other'.
 The WE-Hope cantastoria is about connecting to refugees as humans who are just like us.
-Can you hear the words 'We hope' in the song?
-In some parts of the song there are no words, so that listeners can relate to the music, no matter what language they speak.

-Live (Lincoln, UK, 28 Oct.
-2021) https://bit.ly/3DQW9yb
+The first performance of the cantastoria was in the city of Lincoln, UK, on 28 October 2021.
+Here is a recording for you to watch: https://bit.ly/3bxWMCA